GoogleCloudPlatform/webapp2/docs/features.rst

         webapp2.Route('/old-view/<item>', RedirectHandler, defaults={'url': get_redirect_url}),
     ])

-single file, well-tested and documented
+Single file, well-tested and documented
 ---------------------------------------
-webapp2 is an extensively documented `single file <http://code.google.com/p/webapp-improved/source/browse/webapp2/__init__.py>`_ and has almost 100% test coverage and .
+webapp2 is an extensively documented `single file <http://code.google.com/p/webapp-improved/source/browse/webapp2/__init__.py>`_ and has almost 100% test coverage.
 The source code is explicit, magic-free and made to be extended.
 We like less.

 Fast, fast, fast